Crazyorchid/Crazyorchid/README.md

 - ⚡ Fun fact: ...
 -->

-- 🧑🏻‍💻A Sad Fullstack Developer in Adelaide
+- 🧑🏻‍💻A Happy Fullstack Developer in Adelaide

 - 📫 How to reach me: